 Deep in the money – giving you a delta of One so that a $1.00 move in the stock translates to a $1.00 move in the option price.
 This is critical and while out or at the money options would be cheaper – this one-for-one move is exactly what we are targeting.

 The share price may languish at the current levels.
-While a long dated option wont be too adversely impacted by this, it is a consideration.
-Alternatively, the share price could fall – this would impact on the option’s price on a one-for-one basis but is no more risky than the share position.
-To mitigate part of the cost here, you could sell short dated calls however, this would cap any bounce in the stock.
+While a long dated option won’t be too adversely impacted by this, it is a consideration.
+Alternatively, the share price could fall – this would impact the option’s price on a one-for-one basis but is no riskier than the share position.
+To mitigate part of the cost here.
+You could sell short dated calls however, this would cap any bounce in the stock.